-Health and Medical Services Procedural Guideline for exposure, suspected, or confirmed positive Covid-19 students, employees, and visitors
+Health and Medical Services (HMS) Procedural Guidelines for Exposure, Suspected, or Confirmed Positive COVID-19 Students, Employees and Visitors

-This guideline will help streamline the process of reporting exposed, suspected, or confirmed positive COVID-19 case to Houston Independent School District's (HISD) Health and Medical Services Department (HMS).
-We must err on the side of caution in order to help slow the spread of this communicable disease.
-Please remember the information you are gathering is confidential and must be treated as such.
+This guideline will help streamline the process of reporting exposed, suspected, or confirmed positive COVID-19 cases to Houston Independent School District's (HISD) Health and Medical Services Department (HMS).
+This guideline has been aligned with the Centers for Disease Control and Prevention recommendations and based on what is currently known about COVID-19.
+Information is subject to change as additional information becomes available.
+HISD operates under an abundance of caution in order to help slow the spread of this communicable disease.
+Remember the information gathered in the COVID-19 Case Report process is confidential and must be handled as such.

-HISD students/employees must notify School Nurse or Department Supervisor immediately to report exposure, suspected, or confirmed positive COVID-19.
+HISD students/employees must notify the School Nurse and/or Department Supervisor immediately to report exposure, suspected or confirmed positive COVID-19.